laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 **Step 4: Update our URLs**

 We have one final thing to do, and that's update our urls!
-Open up `library/urls.py`, and change to importing the `BooksView` class.
+Open up `library/urls.py`, and change to importing the `Books` class.
 Then, we can reference our first set of URLs like:

 ```py